 Here’s a few other websites that might help you with this topic of creating your own website as an Etsy shop owner.

 Thank you so much for taking the time to read about How to use Etsy to Sell on Your Website!
 I hope this gives you some ideas about how to cross sell items on your website and Etsy!
-I love to help you celebrate life through party decorations and positivity!
-But above all, I’d love to connect with you.
-Reach out to me on Instagram and let’s chat.
-You can also get started on celebrating your life with your FREE gratitude journal printable or by subscribing to my podcast, The Celebration Effect Podcast!
-I can’t wait to connect with you more.
+Tell me below what you thought!
+I love to help you celebrate life through party decorations and beyond.
+Above all, I’d love to connect with you.
+Reach out to me on Instagram and let’s chat, or continue celebrating your life with The Celebration Effect.